Chiang Kai-shek College

 Chiang Kai-shek College (Kolehiyo ng Chiang Kai Shek; 菲律濱中正學院) is a Chinese Filipino institution of higher learning founded by Chinese Filipinos, recognized by the government of the Republic of the Philippines and the Republic of China (Taiwan).
-The school offers programs in the Preschool (幼稚園), Grade School (小學), Junior High School (初中), Senior High School (高中), and College (大學).
+The school (学校) offers programs in the Preschool (幼稚園), Grade School (小學), Junior High School (初中), Senior High School (高中), and College (大學).
 It is the largest Chinese Filipino school in population in the Philippines.
 The school is located at 1274 Padre Algue St. Tondo, Manila, Philippines.
 The school is named after Chiang Kai-shek, the second president of the Republic of China during the Kuomintang regime.

 History

 In 2007, Joan Sy-Cotio, after serving for many years, retired as the college president.
-Bee Ching Ong Kian Koc succeeded her but after she finished her term in 2013, Dory Poa, an alumna of CKSC, who finished her doctorate degree at Stanford University, has become the college president.
-Poa had a number of international working experience with schools in the United States, Hong Kong, and Singapore.
+Dr. Bee Ching Ong Kian Koc succeeded her and finished her term in 2013.
+Dr. Dory Poa, an alumna of CKSC who finished her doctorate degree at Stanford University, became the college president from 2013 to 2020.
+After her retirement, Atty.
+Danny Chan became College President for two years.
+Dr. Judelio Yap succeeded Atty.
+Chan in 2022, after serving the school for the last 32 years.